 Frequently Asked Questions

-- How does Paying Taxes measure time?
+- How do the paying taxes indicators measure time?

-HOW DOES PAYING TAXES MEASURE TIME?
+HOW DO THE PAYING TAXES INDICATORS MEASURE TIME?

-The time indicator measures the number of hours per year that it takes to prepare, file tax returns for and pay VAT, Sales Tax or GST; labor taxes and mandatory contributions (including employee withholdings), and corporate income tax.
+The time indicator measures the number of hours per year that it takes to prepare, file tax returns for and pay VAT, sales tax or GST; labor taxes and mandatory contributions (including employee withholdings), and corporate income tax.
 Preparation time includes the time to collect all information necessary to compute the tax payable and to calculate the amount payable.
 If separate accounting books must be kept for tax purposes—or separate calculations made—the time associated with these processes is included.
 This extra time is included only if the regular accounting work is not enough to fulfill the tax accounting requirements.
 Filing time includes the time to complete all necessary tax return forms and file the relevant returns at the tax authority.
 Payment time considers the hours needed to make the payment online or at the tax authorities.
 Where taxes and contributions are paid in person, the time includes delays while waiting.

 Commercial profit is essentially net profit before all taxes borne.
 It differs from the conventional profit before tax, reported in financial statements.
 In computing profit before tax, many of the taxes borne by a firm are deductible.
 In computing commercial profit, these taxes are not deductible.
 Commercial profit therefore presents a clear picture of the actual profit of a business before any of the taxes it bears in the course of the fiscal year.